-Are they partnering with HBCUs or consulting with

-Are they restricting their searches to large tech companies

-Is your Talent team partnering with product leaders to conduct live, non-traditional bootcamps/workshops with under-represented talent on HBCU campuses?
+- Are they partnering with HBCUs or consulting with Black-owned recruitment agencies? - Are they restricting their searches to large tech companies or folks with Ivy-league backgrounds? - Is your Talent team partnering with product leaders to conduct live, non-traditional bootcamps/workshops with under-represented talent on HBCU campuses?